Documentation Index

 client = ModelRegistryAPI(mlxp_endpoint, mlxp_apikey)

-Run the following commands to enter the settings:
+Run the following command and enter the settings:

 $ mlx configure